Brunelas/Z01.1/docs-src/cpu-Projeto.md

 ### Entendendo a Organização do Projeto

-A pasta do projeto G no repositório Z01, possui a seguinte estrutura:
+A pasta do projeto F no repositório Z01, possui a seguinte estrutura:

 ```
 F-CPU/